ellysh/video-game-bots/ClickerBots/output-device-capture.md

 But the script will not work properly if you minimize a Paint window.
 Same result equals to the white color will be returned if you minimize the window.
 It seems correctly at first look.
 But try to change a color of canvas in the Paint window to a red for example.
 If the window is in a normal mode (not minimized) the script returns a correct red color.
 If the window is minimized the script returns the white color.
 It happens because a minimized window have a zero sized client area.
 Therefore, the bitmap that is selected in the minimized window DC does not contain any information about a client area.
 The client area lacks in this case.

-This is a [`GetClientRect.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/GetClientRect.au3) script that measures a client area's size of the minimized window:
+This is a [`GetClientRect.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/GetClientRect.au3) script that measures a size of a window's client area:
 ```AutoIt
 #include <WinAPI.au3>